exasol/advanced-analytics-framework/doc/design.md

 ### Storing States in BucketFS
 `dsn~storing-states-in-bucketfs~1`

 The framework keeps states during iterations by storing them in BucketFS.

 Covers:

+* `req~managing-temporary-bucketfs-files~1`

+Needs: impl, utest, itest

+It returns the sequence of SQL queries to execute
+A query to call the same UDF to run the action for the next state

+### Returning Queries
+`dsn~returning-queries~1`

+The Event Handler returns a list of SQL queries to execute and the return query which will be called again as the next state action so that the new  state transition is performed.

+Covers:

-* `req~handling-states~1`
+* `feat~implementation-framework~1`

 Needs: impl, utest, itest

 ### Managing Temporary BucketFS Files
 `dsn~managing-temporary-bucketfs-files~1`